Plans Unveiled for The Haskell House, Clarion's Newest Venue

 The building will also feature over 4,000 square feet of hardwood flooring, a bridal suite, a groom’s suite, two bathrooms, and a kitchen.

-Brick restoration and foundation work was completed late last year and the building was painted red – a big change from its previous colors of grey, white, and black.
+Brick restoration and foundation work was completed late last year, and the building was painted red – a big change from its previous colors of gray, white, and black.

 Additional exterior work will include the replacement of nearly 20 windows, a new roof, and new storefront glass.